🇪🇪Estonia · Property

 Free ownership, low costs, no Golden Visa

-Estonia removed foreign-ownership restrictions on residential property when it joined the EU in 2004, and has not reinstated them since.
-A US citizen, a third-country national on a digital-nomad visa, and an EU resident all face the same legal framework when buying an apartment in Tallinn: a notarised purchase contract, registration in the land cadastre, and a bill that comes to roughly 1.5-3 % of the deal value.
+A US citizen, a third-country national on a digital-nomad visa and an EU resident all face the same legal framework when buying an apartment in Tallinn: a notarised purchase contract, registration in the land register, and a closing bill made up of two statutory fees and nothing else.

-What property does offer: a stable, digitally-administered asset in an EU jurisdiction with a transparent land register, functioning mortgage market, and one of the lowest transaction-cost bases in Europe.
-For a buyer who already has a path to residency, it is a clean investment.
+What property does offer is a digitally administered asset in an EU jurisdiction with a transparent land register, a functioning mortgage market and one of the lowest transaction-cost bases in Europe.
+For a buyer who already has a path to residency, it is a clean investment and nothing more.

 Purchase costs: notary, state duty, agent

 Estonia has no property transfer tax and no stamp duty on residential purchases.
-The buyer pays three main lines on closing.
+Three lines make up a closing.

 Notary fees